GyroSuperintelligence/BabyLM/guides/Genetics.md

 ### 5.2 Learning Mechanisms

-The learning mechanism is a two-fold process:
+The learning mechanism is a two-fold process that directly connects experience to generation:

-1. **Implicit/Unconscious Learning:** Continuous, irreversible mutation of the `T` tensor by the input stream
+1.  **Implicit/Unconscious Learning (State Evolution):** The continuous, irreversible mutation of the Epigenome tensor (`T`) by the input stream.
+This embodies the system's path-dependent working memory.
-2. **Explicit/Conscious Learning:** Recording of which `key_index` patterns are triggered, tracked for analysis and metadata only.
-This does not influence inference or pattern selection.
+2.  **Explicit/Conscious Learning (Closure Refinement):** The recording of each inference event (`GeneKey`) and the subsequent updating of the `FormatMetadata`.
+Specifically, the **`confidence`** score for each pattern is updated based on its resonance.
+This accumulated `confidence` is then used directly by the S4 Intelligence Engine during the BU closure step (`_generate_response_byte`) to select the most coherent and reliable output.
+This creates a direct feedback loop where successful resonance strengthens a pattern's semantic weight, making it more likely to be chosen in the future.

 **Pattern Memory:**
 - Each pattern's historical usage is tracked including frequency and position, for analysis and curriculum design, not for inference.